-Welcome to the Top 10 Best Adventure Bike Helmets Guide!
+Welcome to the Top 10 Best Adventure Bike Helmets Guide of 2022.
 You’ll find info, features, pros, cons and links to the best adventure motorcycle helmets on the market as well as handy helmet buying advice.

-If you’re interested in any of the above and want to know more about their pros and cons, then check out the helmet section of our comprehensive Choosing Your Adventure Riding Gear guide.
-You’ll also find out top tips for buying a motorcycle helmet in there too.
+If you’re interested in any of the above and want to know more about their pros and cons, then check out the helmet section in comprehensive guide Choosing your adventure bike riding gear – it also includes our top tips for buying a motorcycle helmet.
+And if you’re looking for a more road focused helmet, then take a look at our touring helmets guide too.

 Why adventure bike helmets?

 But for this article, we’re specifically looking at the best adventure bike helmets on the market today.
 We’re concentrating on adventure motorcycle helmets because they’re an excellent blend of road and off-road helmets with wider view openings, peaks, more ventilation and extra features all geared towards dual-purpose riding.
-Their the best of both worlds and perfect for long-distance motorcycle travel and adventure riders.
-So, let’s get to it…
+They’re the best of both worlds, perfect for long distance motorcycle travel and adventure riders.
+Here’s the 10 best adventure bike helmets on the market today.

 Klim Krios Karbon Adventure Helmet